 Can I Feed My Dog A Whole Apple?

-There is one drawback to feeding apples—seeds are not safe for dogs to eat, as they contain tiny traces of the toxic substance cyanide.
+There is one drawback to feeding your dog apples—seeds are not safe for dogs to eat, as they contain tiny traces of the toxic substance cyanide.
 While accidentally swallowing a seed or two is unlikely to hurt your dog, over time, the consumption of apple seeds could lead to poisoning.

 What If My Dog Eats Too Many Apples?